-The table below lists the pushpin-like location pins BOT uses to tell you on the map where the searched and found objects are in the covered area.
-BOT uses pins with different-shaped heads and colors to convey information about the objects other than their locations.
-Indeed, you can tell by looking at the head of a location pin whether the object it represents is a medical device, or a piece of equipment (e.g., a bed or a wheelchair), or a person; if it is equipment, whether it is ready for use; and if it is a person, whether the person is in need of immediate attention.
+BOT uses pushpin-like location pins to tell you on the map of the covered area where the searched and found objects are.
+The table on the next page lists examples.
+As you can see, pins with heads of different shapes and colors intend to convey information about the objects other than their locations.
+In particular, you can tell from the head of a location pin whether the object it represents is a medical device, or a piece of equipment (e.g., a bed or a wheelchair), or a person; if it is equipment, whether it is ready for use; and if it is a person, whether the person is in need of immediate attention.